QUOTE from Dr Fung (emphasis mine):

 NOTE – What does it say?

 When we stop putting anything nutritious into our body by our choice, it is to fast.
-Whether fasting is for a short time or for a longer time, known as extended fasts, they induce the same hormonal changes which lead the body to switch from burning carbohydrates to burning fat.
+Whether fasting is for a short time or several days, known as extended fasts, they induce the same hormonal changes which lead the body to switch from burning carbohydrates to burning fat.

 Insulin drops, so the liver releases some of its stored sugar and fat.
 This is natural.